mihailfox/proxmox-openapi/docs/npm-release.md

    - Push the tag to origin.

 3. **Automated publish**
-   - The workflows `.github/workflows/openapi-release.yml` and `.github/workflows/npm-package.yml` rebuild and publish artifacts on tag push (GitHub release + npm package).
+   - The workflow `.github/workflows/release.yml` rebuilds, validates, and publishes both the GitHub Release assets and the npm package upon release publication.

+## Notes
+> The package publishes with provenance enabled.
+The registry is `https://npm.pkg.github.com` and requires authentication.

 4. **Post-publish verification**
    - Install the package using `npm install @mihailfox/proxmox-openapi --registry=https://npm.pkg.github.com` to confirm availability.